Atlanta Workers’ Compensation Attorneys

 When we put in hard work for our employers, we expect to be looked after should we sustain an on-the-job injury, especially in occupations that come with inherent, unavoidable risks.
 Whether you are working to save for your retirement or are supporting your family, you are counting on that financial support when you become temporarily or permanently unable to work due to an accident.
 While Georgia’s workers’ compensation laws are designed to protect you in these scenarios, the troubling reality is that your employer’s insurance company may look for ways to avoid paying your growing medical expenses.

 If you suffered an injury while on the job, you are in most circumstances entitled to workers’ compensation benefits, even if the accident was your fault.
 The first step to accessing those benefits is to immediately inform your employer of the incident and injuries.
-Your next step should be reaching out to our Georgia workers’ compensation lawyers.
+Your next step should be reaching out to our Atlanta workers’ compensation lawyers.
 You should never assume that your employer’s insurance company is on your side or working to protect your interests.
 Our team at Morrison & Hughes has your back and will fight to get you the benefits you need and deserve.
 We understand how to cut through red tape, communicate with insurers, and deliver optimal outcomes.

-Workers’ Compensation Eligibility, Explained
+Workers’ Compensation Eligibility Explained

 Understanding whether you are covered by workers’ compensation insurance can be challenging, and you should never assume your employer is being truthful when discussing your eligibility.
 Under Georgia law, you are entitled to workers’ compensation if you are an employee who sustains an on-the-job injury.
 Employers with at least three employers are generally required to carry workers’ compensation insurance.

 You are considered an employee whether you are full-time, part-time, or seasonal.
 It does not matter how many days you have worked: If you perform the duties of an employee, you are likely entitled to workers’ compensation benefits when you are injured at work.
 If you are classified as an independent contractor, you may not be considered an employee and are thus not entitled to benefits in these scenarios.
-However, many employers misclassify employees as independent contractors to avoid paying these and other benefits, so discuss your case with our Georgia workers’ compensation attorneys if your employer is claiming you do not qualify for benefits on these grounds.
+However, many employers misclassify employees as independent contractors to avoid paying these and other benefits, so discuss your case with our Atlanta workers’ compensation attorneys if your employer is claiming you do not qualify for benefits on these grounds.

 Workers’ compensation covers all on-the-job injuries.
 This includes physical injuries sustained at your usual worksite or elsewhere if you were on the clock and working on behalf of your employer, meaning workplace car accidents are typically covered.
 Illnesses and other health conditions directly caused by occupational hazards are also covered.
 Aside from some very limited exceptions, fault does not matter, so you can get workers’ compensation benefits even if you are to blame for an injury-causing accident.